 Total Performances: 174.75 [North American Tour = 60.5 (includes 3 partial shows credited @.5)] [London = 68.25 (includes 4 partial shows credited @.5 + 1 partial show credited @ .25)] [La Mirada/Alex Theatres = 24 (no partial shows)] [Music Theatre Wichita = 7 (no partial shows)] [Patchogue Theatre = 15 (no partial shows)]

 The state of Florida produced its third Billy Elliot (the others being Tommy Batchelor and Ethan Fuller) when Boca Raton’s Mitchell Tobin (D.O.B.
-7-Apr-2000) debuted on Sunday, December 16, 2012 in Austin, Texas.
+7-Apr-2000) debuted on Sunday, December 16, 2012 in Austin, Texas, a stop on the North American Tour.
 He was the lucky 13th boy to play Billy on tour and the 69th in the world to do so.

 At the age of three, Mitchell was first exposed to dance when he accompanied his mom to take his older sister to her dance classes.
 He thought it looked like fun and enrolled in his own classes and by the age of four he had begun participating in dance competitions.
 A year later, he was dancing solos.